Dáil Éireann - Volume 468 - 25 July, 1996

 Written Answers. - Services for People with Disabilities.

 232. Miss M. Wallace asked the Minister for Health the number of people with disabilities receiving day and residential care in each county and each health board area; the number of persons waiting for these services; and the plans, if any, he has for meeting this shortfall.
 [15899/96]

 Minister for Health (Mr. Noonan, Limerick East) Michael Noonan

 Dáil Éireann 468 Written Answers.
-Assistance Entitlements.
+Services for People with Disabilities.